jonathanmdevelops/elliptic-curve-python/README.md

 * `cryptography`

 ## elli.py
-A short Python program that illustrates use of Elliptic Curve Cryptography for ECDH key exchange and anti-counterfeiting in RFID systems.
+A short Python program that illustrates use of ECC for ECDH key exchange and anti-counterfeiting in RFID systems.

 ## dh_benchmark.py
 Benchmarks our ELLI key generation implementation against various key sizes of Traditional DH methods.